rAnnuth/stablerls/docs/source/port_creation.md

 ```

 ---
-During the FMU compilation the error `The specified key is not present in this container` occurs.
+During the FMU compilation, the error `The specified key is not present in this container` occurs.
 This is related to internal MATLAB issues.
-Just pack your model inside a subsystem as mentioned above and this should work.
+Just pack your model inside a subsystem as mentioned above, and this should work.